Frequently asked questions

 The sponsor licence number for Sheffield Hallam University is G5N8YGW40.

-I applied to another university and have a Tier 4 student visa to study there.
+I applied to another university and have a Student visa to study there.
 Can I come to Sheffield Hallam University instead?

-You may experience problems at immigration control when you try to gain entry to the UK if the sponsor licence number or CAS number on your Tier 4 student visa does not match the university you wish to study at.
+You may experience problems at immigration control when you try to gain entry to the UK if the sponsor licence number or CAS number on your Student visa does not match the university you wish to study at.

 We cannot enrol you at Sheffield Hallam University if your visa is attached to a different university.
-Therefore we recommend you make a fresh Tier 4 student visa application in your home country with your CAS from Sheffield Hallam University before you travel here.
+Therefore we recommend you make a fresh Student visa application in your home country with your CAS from Sheffield Hallam University before you travel here.

-I am already in the UK on a Tier 4 visa for a different university.
+I am already in the UK on a Student visa for a different university.
 Can I study at Sheffield Hallam University?

 Yes, in most cases, but you will need to apply for a new visa before we can enrol you onto your course.
 Your visa must have the Sheffield Hallam University Sponsor Licence Number on it.
 We will help you apply for a visa before enrolment, or advise on the action you need to take.